How Can You Help Stop the Plastic Waste Problem?

 She went on to explain how one time she broke a plastic bag and the whole gallon of milk exploded down her driveway.
 A terrible experience if you ask me… I feel for the lady, truly.

 “So why use a bag at all?
 You can’t break the bag if you carry the jug.”

 It was like I had four heads in the middle of the store.
 A foreign subject of not using a grocery bag to take home one item from the store.

 How in the last 40 years have we become so dependent on the use of plastic?
 Why do you need a bag to carry something with a handle?

 How can we unlearn this habit of doing everything for convenience without caring what the consequences may be around us?

-We can not rely on recycling to “clean up the environment” because most plastics are not recyclable.
+We can not rely on recycling as the only way to plastic waste solutions to “clean up the environment” because most plastics are not recyclable.
 Yes, even if you were to remove all labels, clean and put it in the recycling bin.
 (Which if you don’t do all of that it definitely will not be recycled) Chances are it will be thrown into a landfill after you’ve done all that precious work.

 So why do it?

 Do you know what is and isn’t recyclable?
 Plastic bags, Straws, zip locks, chip bags, toothbrushes, cotton swabs, band-aids… None of these are recyclable!
 Only about 9% of the 350 trillion tons of plastic the world manufacturer a year is recycled.
 And that spiderman toothbrush you had when you were 10 is still somewhere out there wondering what it did wrong.

 Some of the worlds ‘recycling plants’ burn it all, even if it is illegal in most countries.
 Releasing horrible chemicals into the air that travels the entire Earth.
 Saying you recycle isn’t enough anymore!